DukeWilki/homework03/README.md

     GIVEN I need a new, secure password

-    WHEN I click the button to generate a password THEN I am presented with a series of prompts for password criteria - done
+    WHEN I click the button to generate a password THEN I am presented with a series of prompts for password criteria

     WHEN prompted for password criteria
-    THEN I select which criteria to include in the password - done
+    THEN I select which criteria to include in the password

     WHEN prompted for the length of the password
-    THEN I choose a length of at least 8 characters and no more than 128 characters - done
+    THEN I choose a length of at least 8 characters and no more than 128 characters

-    WHEN prompted for character types to include in the password THEN I choose lowercase, uppercase, numeric, and/or special characters - done
+    WHEN prompted for character types to include in the password THEN I choose lowercase, uppercase, numeric, and/or special characters

     WHEN I answer each prompt
-    THEN my input should be validated and at least one character type should be selected - done
+    THEN my input should be validated and at least one character type should be selected

     WHEN all prompts are answered
-    THEN a password is generated that matches the selected criteria - done
+    THEN a password is generated that matches the selected criteria

     WHEN the password is generated
-    THEN the password is either displayed in an alert or written to the page - done
+    THEN the password is either displayed in an alert or written to the page

 </p>